-Q: Okay.
-So then how did you get going on doing Bell, and getting into hardware as well as software?
+O: Okay.
+So then how did you get going on doing Belle, and getting into hardware as well as software?

-Ken Thompson: It just came naturally; that you find out that, you know, you profile trying to make this thing go better.
-You know, the algorithm is where you start off with a current board position, you try all the moves and then you turn the board around and let the opponent play for each of those moves he plays all of his moves, and then for each of those you play.
-And so this is - this grow exponentially and you plot.
-All this stuff is in the literature.
-You plot how many ply you can look ahead.
+Ken Thompson: It just came naturally; that you find out that -- you know, you profile trying to make this thing go better.
+The algorithm is where you start off with a current board position, you try all the moves and then you turn the board around and let the opponent play; for each of those moves he plays all of his moves, and then for each of those you play.
+And so this grows exponentially and you plot -- all this stuff is in the literature -- you plot how many ply you can look ahead.